How to Decide Which Equipment Needs Calibration jmccalister September 9, 2025

 Although there are countless procedures, regulations, and standards, the two most common requirements are ISO/IEC 17025 accreditation and Handbook 44:

-• ISO/IEC 17025 – This accreditation doesn’t give you a step-by-step procedure.
+• ISO/IEC 17025 – This accreditation doesn’t define a step-by-step procedure.
 Instead, it confirms that a calibration laboratory operates under a rigorous quality system and has the technical skill to provide accurate, repeatable results.
 Many industries (and quality systems like ISO 9001) require the use of ISO/IEC 17025 accredited labs.

 • Handbook 44 – Unlike ISO/IEC 17025, Handbook 44 is far more prescriptive.
 Issued by NIST, this standard lays out specific test points and tolerances for scales.
 If your scale is used in a legal-for-trade setting (determining price or amount being bought or sold), Handbook 44 compliance is often a legal requirement.